Entanglement protection in higher-dimensional systems: X-type qubit-qutrit entangled system: State-I

 \subsection{ESD in the presence of ADC}

 We choose $x=0.25$ such that the initial state (\ref{eq11}) undergoes ESD at $p=0.6168$.
+The mathematical form of Negativity in terms of $p$ and $p'$ is given as

-The plot of Negativity vs. ADC probability ($p,p'$) for the state (\ref{eq11}) with a fixed x-value is shown in Fig.~\ref{fig4}.
+Using Eq.~(\ref{eq13}), the plot of Negativity vs. ADC probability ($p,p'$) for the state (\ref{eq11}) is shown in Fig.~\ref{fig4}.
 For $p=0$, ESD occurs at $p'=0.6168$ and for arbitrary values for $p$, ESD occurs along the non-linear curve in $pp'$ plane as shown in Fig.~\ref{fig4}.

+For entanglement protection, we apply different combinations of LUOs and their effects are discussed below.